-Tencent Cloud Virtual Machine (CVM) is a scalable cloud computing service that frees you from having to estimate your resources usage and up-front investment.
+Tencent Cloud Virtual Machine (CVM) is a scalable cloud computing service that frees you from having to estimate your resources usage and investing up-front.
 With Tencent Cloud CVM, you can start CVMs and deploy applications immediately.

-Tencent Cloud CVM instances allow you to customize all resources, including CPU, memory, disk, network and security.
-It also allows the easy adjustment of the resources to cope with any change in demand.
+Tencent Cloud CVM instances allow you to customize all resources, including CPU, memory, disk, network, and security.
+They also allow you to easily adjust the resources in response to any change in demand.

-Before using Tencent Cloud CVM, you should be familiar with the following concepts:
+Before using Tencent Cloud CVM, you should familiarize yourself with the following concepts:

-- Instance: a virtualized cloud computing resource, which includes CPU, OS, network, disks, and other basic components.
+- Instance: a virtual cloud computing resource that includes CPU, memory, OS, network, disks, and other basic components.

 - Instance type: configurations of CPU, RAM, storage, and networking capacity for CVM instances.
 For more information, please see Instance Types.

-- Image: a template containing an operating system and applications that CVM instances run on.
-Tencent Cloud provides Windows, Linux, and other images.
+- Image: a pre-configured template containing an operating system and applications that CVM instances run on.
+Tencent Cloud CVM provides pre-configured images for Windows, Linux, etc.

 - Local disk: a device that can be used for persistent storage by an instance on the same physical server as the disk.